 SAHELI streamlines the entire deployment workflow in a singular pipeline, and automates its orchestration and execution, making this process computationally efficient, costeffective, and easy to debug.
 As more beneficiaries get enrolled periodically, the beneficiary cohort in the application can now be updated automatically.

+Health workers can then make the calls (step 10 in Figure 2) to these beneficiaries motivating them to listen to the voice messages and address any logistic issues (e.g. time slots, language of communication, and others) that might be affecting their engagement.
+As we show later in the paper, motivating the beneficiaries is key to driving adherence.
+However, it bears repeating that given the limited availability of the health workers, they can only make a limited number of calls.
 In our AI pipeline we focused on identifying the right set of beneficiaries to call, and not on automating the contents of the service call.
 This is a key design choice in SAHELI: we thus complement the human-to-human engagement between the health worker and the beneficiary, and together they contribute towards aiding a particular beneficiary and driving higher engagement with the mHealth program.
-This model of working together with the health workers embodies ARMMAN's core 'tech plus touch' philosophy (ARMMAN 2008) and is essential to our successful outcomes.
+This model of working together with the health workers embodies ARMMAN's core 'tech plus touch' philosophy (AR-MMAN 2008) and is essential to our successful outcomes.